Giuseppe Arezzi

 Giuseppe Arezzi ([dʒuˈzɛppe aˈrettsi]; Pontecurone 1 March 1917 – Pavia 17 June 1990), was an Italian footballer.

 Club career

-He begins in the Vogherese.
-In 1938 it passes to the Forlimpopoli and then to the Forlì.
-Between 1940 and 1941 he plays for Venice and Pavia.
+Arezzi began his career with Vogherese.
+In 1938 he moved to Forlimpopoli and then to Forlì.
+Between 1940 and 1941 he played for Venice and Pavia.

-From 1941 until 1952 it plays for Padova, Modena, Varese, Pavia, Alessandria and Inter.
-With the Inter he plays only one season totalling 26 presences and one goal.
+From 1941 until 1952 he played for Padova, Modena, Varese, Pavia, Alessandria and Inter.
+With Inter he played only one season totalling 26 presences and one goal.
 In career he wins two championships of Series B, respectively with Modena and Alessandria.